2nil-web/webapp/README.md

 4. A Makefile is provided that allow the application to be built under the gcc/g++ compiler suite.
 5. An .sln/.vcxproj pair of files is provided that allow the application to be built under the MS Visual Studio compiler suite.
 6. The application is written in C++.
-   - It is (*roughly*) tested under Windows and Linux, mainly Debian, but the binary produced under Debian also works under Fedora, Arch and Ubuntu.
+   - It is (*roughly*) tested under Windows and Linux(mainly Debian), but the binary produced under Debian also works under Fedora, Arch and Ubuntu.
    - It remains to be tested under MacOS although it should work (or at least compile ...), as stated by the webview library documentation ...
    - An svg icon is provided that can be used to create a .ico file with magick convert.
 Or provide your own .ico file.
    - C++ files are formatted using clang-format